tcosolutions/betterscan/README.md

 4) make changes, commits, push to PR
 5) repeat 2)

-If you cannot afford GitHub Enterprise with Code Scannint, use GitHub Teams with CLI output.
+If you cannot afford GitHub Enterprise with Code Scanning, use GitHub Teams with CLI output.

+It is also possible to use Database Server (i.e PostgreSQL) to store state (no need to commit .checmate folder to code).

 ## GitLab Integration